Emma Goldman: "Inciting to riot"

-Despite this positive publicity, the jury was persuaded by Jacobs' testimony and frightened by Goldman's politics.
-The assistant District Attorney questioned Goldman about her anarchism, as well as her atheism; the judge spoke of her as "a dangerous woman".
+Despite this positive publicity, the jury was persuaded by Jacobs's testimony and frightened by Goldman's politics.
+The assistant district attorney questioned Goldman about her anarchism, as well as her atheism; the judge spoke of her as "a dangerous woman".
 She was sentenced to one year in the Blackwell's Island Penitentiary.
-Once inside she suffered an attack of rheumatism and was sent to the infirmary; there she befriended a visiting doctor and began studying medicine.
+Once inside, she suffered an attack of rheumatism and was sent to the infirmary.
+There, she befriended a visiting doctor and received informal training in nursing, eventually being placed in charge of a 16-bed women's ward in the infirmary.
 She also read dozens of books, including works by the American activist-writers Ralph Waldo Emerson and Henry David Thoreau; novelist Nathaniel Hawthorne; poet Walt Whitman, and philosopher John Stuart Mill.
 When Goldman was released after ten months, a raucous crowd of nearly 3,000 people greeted her at the Thalia Theater in New York City.
 She soon became swamped with requests for interviews and lectures.

-To make money, Goldman decided to continue the medical studies she had started in prison but her preferred fields of specialization—midwifery and massage—were unavailable to nursing students in the US.
+To make money, Goldman decided to continue the medical studies she had started in prison, but her preferred fields of specialization—midwifery and massage—were unavailable to nursing students in the United States.
 She sailed to Europe, lecturing in London, Glasgow, and Edinburgh.
 She met with renowned anarchists such as Errico Malatesta, Louise Michel, and Peter Kropotkin.
-In Vienna, she received two diplomas for midwifery and put them immediately to use back in the US.
+In Vienna, she received two diplomas for midwifery and put them immediately to use back in the United States.

 Alternating between lectures and midwifery, Goldman conducted the first cross-country tour by an anarchist speaker.
-In November 1899 she returned to Europe to speak, where she met the Czech anarchist Hippolyte Havel in London.
-They went together to France and helped organize the 1900 International Anarchist Congress on the outskirts of Paris.
-Afterward Havel immigrated to the United States, traveling with Goldman to Chicago.
+In November 1899, she returned to Europe to speak, where she met the Czech anarchist Hippolyte Havel in London.
+They went together to France and helped organize what would have been the 1900 International Anarchist Congress on the outskirts of Paris.
+Afterward, Havel immigrated to the United States, traveling with Goldman to Chicago.
 They shared a residence there with friends of Goldman.